Alexander-Research-Labs/Stock-Screener/README.md

 screen/composite.py - the weighted 10-point score

-## Informational & educational purposes only.
-Nothing here is a recommendation, offer, or solicitation to buy, sell, or hold any security.

 screen/financials_screen.py - separate scoring path for the Financials sector

 screen/gate.py - qualify / contenders / strongest businesses logic